dchour9/ItemSetSetter/README.md

 * Clean up code to make it easier to keep updated
 * And more...

-# Long term:
+# Long term
 * Cleaner GUI
 * Edit existing Item Sets
 * Small tweaks

 # How to use
 Currently, the jar file is up to date.
-You must download all the required files nad directories:
+You must download all the required files and directories:
     `championIds.txt`
     `championNames.txt`
     `itemsComplete.txt`